 Information and Marketing

 Gunta Krumins is a University of Toronto graduate who works as a Project Manager in the non-profit sector.
 In her spare time, she’s been very active as a volunteer in the Toronto Latvian community where she has, in the past, taken on various significant roles that have included Administrator and Vice-President of the Latvian National Federation in Canada as well as, in 2000, as Administrator and in 2004, as Chair of the XI and XII Latvian Dance and Song Festival Organizing Committees in Toronto, respectively.
 She is also a member of the Sorority Spidolas, has danced, in her youth, with Daugavina and, currently dances with Dizais.

 Fundraising and Development

-Laura Adlers is a culture manager and producer with over 20 years of experience in the private, not-for-profit and public sectors in Canada and internationally.
+Laura Adlers is a culture manager and producer with experience in the private, not-for-profit and public sectors in Canada and internationally.
 She completed the Master of Management in International Arts Management (MMIAM) program at HEC Montréal (Université de Montréal) in 2015.
 Laura is known for her work with Canadian and international choirs and is a life-long choral singer.
 As a volunteer, she has served as a board member of the Toronto Latvian Concert Association since 2005 and has been a member of the music committee for the 2009, 2014 and 2019 Latvian Song Festivals in Canada, in addition to serving on the Song Festival Association Board and organizing committee for the 2019 festival.
 When Laura is not managing the business of the arts, she works as a literary translator for the “Latvian Literature” platform in Riga.